-Even though the Military is shutting down some Military installations in Germany, people are still PCSing over there.
+Even though the Military is shutting down some Military installations in Germany, people are still PCSing to Germany.
 Sometimes they have a choice, sometimes they don’t.
 Sometimes the spouse thinks about staying in the US.

-It’s been five years since we moved back to the states and because of that I can look back and see Germany for what it was.
+It’s been years since we moved back to the states and because of that I can look back and see Germany for what it was.
 An experience.
 A sometimes really amazing one.
 A sometimes really frustrating one.
-But it is an experience I will always be thankful for.
-So if I hear someone is trying to decide to go, I urge them to do it.
-Even though it might get hard or be really frustrating at times.
-It really is worth it.
-It will change your life for the better.

 You simply can’t find that type of Military community in the states.
-Well, maybe you can but it is rare.
+Well, maybe you can but the community when you are stationed overseas is unique.
 For one thing, very few of the people stationed where you are can go home for the weekend.
 Why?
 Because home is 2,000+ miles away.
 Because of this, you spend a lot of time there and not as much time away.

-You have to stick together more because you only have each other.
-If you can speak the language, it can make things easier but at the end of the day, your Military friends will be your main link to America and you will feel the need to bond a little more than you do in the US.
+You have to stick together because you only have each other.
+If you can speak the language, that will make things easier but at the end of the day, your Military friends will be your main link to America and you will feel the need to bond a little more than you do in the US.